April Patch Tuesday brings security updates for Windows 10, IE, Microsoft Edge & more

 Reading time icon 3 min. read

-Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money.
+Read our disclosure page to find out how can you help Windows Report sustain the editorial team.
 Read more

 Microsoft claims that Windows 10 is the most secure Windows operating system ever.
-However, attackers always find ways to break into the system through some of its features and do damage to regular users.
+However, attackers always find ways to break into the system through some of its featuresĀ and do damage to regular users.

 Microsoft releases security updates for Windows 10 and its features